-Wendell Staton returned to Georgia College as Director of Athletics in the summer of 2009.
+Wendell Staton has served as the Director of Athletics at Georgia College for 10 seasons, joining the staff in the summer of 2009.

 Staton came to Georgia College from UNC Pembroke, in Pembroke, North Carolina where he had served as Associate Vice Chancellor for Advancement since 2005.

 Prior to his work in the advancement office at UNCP, Staton was the Director of Recreation and Parks in Lumberton, N.C. for three years.
 He served at UNC Pembroke as a coach and lecturer; headed up the golf program, served as men's basketball assistant and taught in the Health, Physical Education and Recreation program from 1996-2002.

 Staton earned his Bachelor of Arts degree in 1990 from St. Andrews Presbyterian College, and added a Master of Education degree from Georgia College in 1993.

 Staton is no stranger to Georgia College athletics, having served as a men's basketball assistant coach from 1991-93 under head coach Mark Simons.
 Staton also coached at Armstrong Atlantic State University, Elon University and Campbell University.

 Staton is just the sixth Athletic Director in the history of Georgia College Athletics, one that began in 1969.

 Staton is married to the former Yvette Renaud.
 Their children are Georgia College alum Ellen and Georgia Southern student Charlie.
 The Statons live in Milledgeville.